-PSY 550 Helping People Flourish: A Catholic Christian Approach to Psychology (Core Course)

-In this course, students explore the richness of understanding behaviors, emotions, and thoughts through the study of psychology-informed by philosophy and theology-to aid self and others in flourishing.
-Students engage in exercises in reflection and practical application using resources that are present throughout their graduate study of psychology, and work toward building a foundation for academic and professional success as scholar-practitioners and agents of positive change.
+PSY 550 Helping People Flourish: A Catholic Christian Approach to Psychology psychology, and work toward building a foundation for academic and professional success as scholar-practitioners and agents of positive change.
 Students also learn to integrate a Catholic Christian vision of the person with best practices in psychological theory, research, and intervention.
 This holistic view affirms the person as possessing intrinsic dignity, as free and able to make responsible choices, relational and connected to others and society, and as seeking psychological well-being, moral character, and spiritual growth.
 Finally, students assess the benefits of the graduate study of psychology for their personal and professional goals through creating a professional development plan.
 The course concludes with a two day mandatory online residency to deepen students' understanding of these foundational concepts together as a virtual learning community.
 This course includes a mandatory 2 day virtual residency.